siegfriedgreg/Frog/src/README.md

 To make frog and the required "exp" file you should run the "make" command in:

      ../Frog/src/

+Errors will be generated with warnings due to commented methods not being used or " was declared but never referenced".

 To run small graph files, copy all the files from "process-small" folder into the "src" folder and run the "make" command.
 After making the "exp" file